davidkbainbridge/docker-control-plane/README.md

 __How will this be different from a standard docker daemon?
 If we can get away with just using the standard docker daemon life would be better.__

+__The agent should just be another docker container definition.
+This might help only have to require the docker remote API on each host, as we could start the agent remotely if we need an agent.__

 API
 ---
 The main input into the distribtued control plane is a REST based API.
 This API virtualizes the collective hive of docker agents and abstracts specifics of where a container is executed away from the caller.